Myanmar's military: A state within a state | DW | 12.02.2021

 With the February 1 coup, the military put a temporary end to the erosion of its power.

 The crucial question in light of the nationwide protests is how the military will now respond.
 Will it use force to quell the protests, as it did in the violent crackdown of 1988, or is it indeed a "new military," as Min Aung Hlaing said.
+Reports are emerging that the military has started using live ammunition against protesters.
 A look at other countries in the region shows that democracy movements, such as in Indonesia, have only been successful when the military has been unable to maintain its cohesion.

 Looking at Myanmar, Bünte noted, "Deviation or diversity of voices is seen as a weakness.
 There is a decidedly strong esprit de corps and a cultural tendency not to disagree with higher-ranking or older members of the (military) community."
 However, he added, the military is also like a black box, and it is difficult to judge from the outside whether there are forces that want to reverse the coup.